OpenBB-finance/OpenBB/website/content/platform/contributing/platform-development/environments_dependencies.md

   }
   ```

-  > You can also setup and use your keys from the OpenBB Hub and the Python interface at runtime.
-Follow the steps in [API Keys](./README.md#api-keys) section to know more about it.
+  > You can also setup and use your keys from the OpenBB Hub.
+Follow the instructions on [API Keys](https://my.openbb.co/app/sdk/api-keys)) page to know more about it.